Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 The study of b-divisors associated with singular metrics on line bundles originates from \cite{BFJ08}.
-In the case of projective manifolds, this technique was explored in \cite{XiaPPT}.
+In the case of ample line bundles on projective manifolds, this technique was explored in \cite{XiaPPT}.
 At the time when \cite{XiaPPT} was written, the general intersection theory in the second version of \cite{DF20} and the general techniques dealing with singular potentials developed in \cite{DX21} were not available yet, so the results in \cite{XiaPPT} were only stated in the special case of ample line bundles.
 In particular, when $L$ is ample, \cref{thm:bd} is essentially proved in \cite[Theorem~5.2]{XiaPPT}.
-Later on, the same technique was independently discovered by Botero--Burgos Gil--Holmes--de Jong in \cite{BBGHdJ21}.
+Later on, the same technique was rediscovered by Botero--Burgos Gil--Holmes--de Jong in \cite{BBGHdJ21} and more recently by Trusiani \cite{Tru23}.
 In particular, a special case of \cref{thm:bd} was proved in \cite{BBGHdJ21}, although they made use of a different notion of b-divisors.
 For a nice application of \cref{thm:bd} to the the theory of Siegel--Jacobi modular forms, we refer to the recent preprint \cite{BBGHdJ22}.

+In the revised version of \cite{Xia21}, we apply \cref{thm:bd} to prove the Hausdorff convergence property of partial Okounkov bodies, as conjectured in the first version of that paper.

 In the quasi-projective setting, we will prove that \begin{theorem}[={\cref{thm:mixedDDD}}] Assume that $\hat{L}_1,\ldots,\hat{L}_n$ are compactifiable Hermitian line bundles on $X$ with singular psh metrics having positive masses.
 Then